Sign up for SnapShooter

 - Choose a unique name, and make sure you select private

 - Make a note of the endpoint.
 It should look should like s3.us-west-002.backblazeb2.com depending on region and date of creation

 - Click - Add a new Application Key (master keys will not work with SnapShooter)

 - Give your key a name (SnapShooter will not need this)

-- If you will you can restrict the key to just a single bucket, we recommend this
+- If you want, you can restrict the key to just a single bucket.
+We recommend this

 - Press Create new Key